WillBao33/miniGPT/model/README.md

 - `dropout`: Dropout probability.
 - `learning_rate`, `max_iters`, etc.

-> 🧠 *Your understanding*: "Batch size is how many samples are sent in each time, and each example is a 256×384 vector — 256 tokens, each with 384 features."
+> 🧠 *My understanding*: "Batch size is how many samples are sent in each time, and each example is a 256×384 vector — 256 tokens, each with 384 features."

 ---